afborchert/fmt-scan/README.md

 `std::num_get`.
 One of the few differences is that conversions of numerical values support NaN and Inf, making them more compatible to the corresponding output operators.
+(However, NaN and Inf are not yet supported for std::complex.)

 ## Limitations